balajivis/BrahmaSumm-Community-Edition/README.md

 - **Extract Tables, Images, and Text**: Seamlessly extract and summarize data from tables, images, and text within documents.
 - **Vectorization for querying**: Enable powerful document querying by vectorizing content for efficient search and retrieval.

-Understand the flow of ideas in a document very well.
+Understand the flow of ideas in a document broken into paragraphs.
 <p align="center">
   <img src="images/document_flow.png" />
 </p>